Shem HaMephorash: In folklore and literature

 Shem HaMephorash figures in the legend of the golem, an animated anthropomorphic being in Jewish folklore that was created entirely from inanimate matter (usually clay).
 The earthen figure was then animated by placing a piece of parchment with the name of God in its mouth.
 Jorge Luis Borges refers to this legend in his poem The Golem and in his essay The Golem.
 The Shem haMephorash also appears in Borges's stories Three versions of Judas and The Circular Ruins.
+The novel Unsong, a science fiction novel by Slate Star Codex blog writer Scott Alexander, also includes the Shem HaMephorash as a key plot point and answer to the problem to theodicy.

-A contemporary book on Hermetic Qabalah which discuss the subject is Lon Milo DuQuette's The Chicken Qabalah of Rabbi Ben Clifford.
+A contemporary book on Hermetic Qabalah which discusses the subject is Lon Milo DuQuette's The Chicken Qabalah of Rabbi Ben Clifford.